 The Common Problem Project is a collaboration between five State University of New York campuses that is funded by the National Science Foundation.
 The purpose of the project is to promote cross-disciplinary teaching and learning, while developing problem-solving skills and civic engagement in students.
 Faculty from different disciplines are paired and their relevant, existing classes are coordinated to include a joint project, focused on a problem or problems of common interest.
 The problem can be either local, regional, or wider still.
 Students work in cross-disciplinary teams to devise solutions to the problem(s).
 Community partners and instructors serve as expert sources, but emphasis is placed on the self-direction of the learning in student teams.

-The MetroLab Network is very much like the EPIC Network, but it emphasizes technology in its partnerships as the Pathway will, through Smart City models.
+The MetroLab Network is very much like the EPIC Network, but it emphasizes technology in its partnerships as CODES will, through Smart City models.
 The Newtwork is funded by the Annie E. Casey Foundation, MacArthur Foundation, and the Kresge Foundation.
 To be a member of the Network, the organization must have a signed Memorandum of Understanding and at least three research, development, and deployment projects.